vatpac-technology/sops/docs/enroute/Brisbane Centre/KEN.md

 ### TL TCU
 #### Airspace
-TL TCU owns the Class C and G airspace within 36 DME TL from `SFC` to `F180`
+TL TCU owns the Class C and G airspace within 36 DME TL from `SFC` to `F180`.

+Refer to [Reclassifications](#tl-ctr) for operations when TL TCU is offline.

 #### Arrivals/Overfliers
 Voiceless for all aircraft: